Poverty: Improving access to available basic needs

 The loss of basic needs providers emigrating from impoverished countries has a damaging effect.
-As of 2004, there were more Ethiopia-trained doctors living in Chicago than in Ethiopia.
+As of 2004, there were more Ethiopia-trained doctors living in Chicago than in Ethiopia and this often leaves inadequately less skilled doctors to remain in their home countries.
 Proposals to mitigate the problem include compulsory government service for graduates of public medical and nursing schools and promoting medical tourism so that health care personnel have more incentive to practice in their home countries.
-It is very easy for Ugandan doctors to emigrate to other countries.
-It is seen that only 69% of the health care jobs were filled in Uganda.
-Other Ugandan doctors were seeking jobs in other countries leaving inadequate or less skilled doctors to stay in Uganda.
+Telehealth is the use of telecommunication technologies to deliver health services.
+For remotes communities in Alaska, telehealth has been found to reduce travel costs alone for the state by $13 million in 2021 and, according to one study, reduced the life expectancy gap between whites and American Indian population in Alaska from eight to five years.

 Preventing overpopulation

 Poverty and lack of access to birth control can lead to population increases that put pressure on local economies and access to resources, amplifying other economic inequality and creating increase poverty.
 Better education for both men and women, and more control of their lives, reduces population growth due to family planning.
 According to United Nations Population Fund (UNFPA), those who receive better education can earn money for their lives, thereby strengthening economic security.